 In his Roman plays—Coriolanus, Julius Caesar, and Anthony and Cleopatra—Shakespeare explores the rise of the Roman empire and the origins of Christianity’s power.
 The response to a man becoming a god (Julius Caesar) is God becoming man (Jesus Christ).
 The Merchant of Venice, a bizarre comedy, portrays a decayed Christianity in a multicultural world that appears held together primarily by markets.
 Volumnia would not pose in a Pieta.
 Instead, she becomes Portia.
 In these four plays, we see encapsulated the history of western civilization.

 In the comedies the women rule; they are clearly superior to the men in intellect and character, with their chief flaw being their desire for inferior men.
-The Folger Theater production of Twelfth Night brought forth all these tensions and strivings, enhanced by Tin Pan Alley and other early twentieth century music, European and American.
+The Folger Theater production of Twelfth Night (link no longer available) brought forth all these tensions and strivings, enhanced by Tin Pan Alley and other early twentieth-century music, European and American.
 The play’s title, the twelfth day of Christmas before the epiphany, raises the question of what honor we will pay to Jesus.
 “What you will” is the play’s subtitle.
 The expulsion of the Puritan Malvolio is one sign.
 Is the love we see in the comedies complete only with Christian love (agape)?

 These themes weighed upon me when I attended a high school assembly where my daughter was inducted in an Honors Society, along with other students for other Honors Societies.
 The overwhelming majority of the students were women.